stig/www.brautaset.org/_posts/2014-02-10-learning-clojure.md

 I'm always interested in new technologies and languages.
 We're using Scala at work, and I really quite like the language.
 I really do like static (inferred) types.
 But on the other hand, as an AI graduate Lisp holds a certain allure and is a language I've wanted to learn for a long time but somehow never really gotten around to.
 One (for me) silly roadblock has been the stupid names of functions like `cdr` and `car` rather than `first` and `rest`.
 Clojure actually fixes this deficiency in Lisp, so I decided to give it a go.

-Since I didn't have a particular project in mind I started out by trying to solve projects from [Project Euler](https://projecteuler.net).
+Since I didn't have a particular project in mind I started out by trying to solve problems from [Project Euler](https://projecteuler.net).
 The first 2 were simple, but for the third I needed a pretty fast prime generator.
 My first attempt was very simple and produced a correct sequence, but it is incredibly slow.
 Here it is:

 {% highlight clojure %}
 (defn naive-primes-seq